 Christian Ziegler (Germany)

 Marco Gaiotti (Italy)

 Entries that do not comply with all or a part of the rules or the Nature Photographer of the Year Contest in terms of content, technically or any other aspect will be excluded of the competition.

 The jury decides in case of images where the competition rules are unclear.
 The decisions of the jury will be conclusive.
-Legal procedures against the organisation or individual members of the jury are not possible.
+Legal procedures against the organization or individual members of the jury are not possible.
 By entering images to the Nature Photographer of the Year Contest the participating photographer agrees with the above-mentioned competition rules.

-During our online Nature Talks Photo Festival on the 13th of November 2021 in the Netherlands we will annouce all the winners.
+During our online Nature Talks Photo Festival on the 13th of November 2021 in the Netherlands we will announce all the winners.
 The winners will also be part of a photo exhibition on the festival before it will be traveling through the Netherlands and Belgium.

 So enter the contest now and, send in your awesome photos, do a bit for nature and we will show your amazing images to the world!